Overview - updated January 2026

 Plate 7: Path to the lookout and to the canal waterfront

-Take this path, first to the lookout, and then continue along it through a linear park (Plate 8) until you arrive at the water’s edge of the canal estate.
+At this point, if you wanted to get a sense of the canal estate, walk up passed the lookout into the estate and along a liner path to the water's edge - 600m there and back.
 You will notice that the water front here is private access only, with no public access (Plate 9).

 Plate 8: The Linear path through the estate to the canal waterfront